package-url/purl-spec/README.rst

   optionally qualify a `purl`.
 The syntax for this URL should be as defined in Python pip or the SPDX specification.
-See https://github.com/spdx/spdx- spec/blob/cfa1b9d08903/chapters/3-package-information.md#37-package-download- location- TODO: incorporate the details from SPDX here.
+See https://github.com/spdx/spdx- spec/blob/cfa1b9d08903/chapters/3-package-information.md#37-package-download- location

+  - TODO: incorporate the details from SPDX here.

 - `file_name` is an extra file name of a package archive.